wiseman-timelord/CleanCode-Py/README.md

 # ScriptClean

 ### Status: Working.
+Working(ish).
+The batches for this program may only run on Windows 10 due to the different PowerShell launch commands required for various OS versions, that microsoft have bizarly chosen to use for each OS, and may cause endless launch loop on other systems.
 - Plan for next update includes:
 1) identification and processing of variables for `.Mq5` scripts.
 2) identification of "while" as main loop in ".Ps1" scripts.